We can’t let Amazon’s essential workers become invisible again

 The question of how to best and most commensurately recognize and reward the people who’ve served and protected us was thoughtfully verbalized by tech policy thinker Linda Raftree in early April.
 “How are we going to repay all the front line workers in this pandemic?” she asked.
 “Do they get to board airplanes first?
 Their loans forgiven?
 Free college?
 Citizenship?
 Living wages and benefits?
 Free, quality healthcare?”

 We have an example of what that looks like in living memory: the GI Bill, which is often given a fair amount of credit for the mere existence of a postwar middle class in the United States.
 It’s worth proposing what a similar package of returning-to-everyday-civilian-life benefits might look like for the workers who powered our society in the midst of a global pandemic, with no option to work from home.
-An Essential Worker Bill akin to the GI Bill would go a long way towards forcing accountability from Amazon and from Big Tech more broadly—and keeping essential labor from becoming invisible again.
+An Essential Worker Bill akin to the GI Bill would go a long way toward forcing accountability from Amazon and from Big Tech more broadly—and keeping essential labor from becoming invisible again.

 Jumana Abu-Ghazaleh is the founder and president of Pivot for Humanity, an organization working to professionalize the social tech industry, creating a more responsible, ethical, and accountable internet.